Our Inaugural Labial Landmark Selection

 differentiated vermillion surface epithelium (Winge Epithelium) seen along

-the linear crest of the Peak, and with or without the presence of an
+the linear crest of the Peak, with or without a change in hue from the

 "The Winge's Peak, when visibly present and in motion, is one of the